Heinz Geggel

 Heinz Geggel (11 November 1921 – 15 November 2000) was an East German journalist and party functionary of the Socialist Unity Party (SED).

 Born to a Jewish family of merchants, Geggel fled Nazi Germany to Cuba, where he was involved with the Communist resistance to the Nazis.
 After the war he returned to the Soviet occupation zone, where he became a journalist.
-Geggel served as the longtime head of the powerful Central Committee Agitation Department that de facto commanded East German press.
-He infamously became known as "Dr. Geggels" (in reference to Nazi propagandist Joseph Goebbels) among the journalists he directed and controlled.
+Geggel served as the longtime head of the powerful Central Committee Agitation Department where he played a pivotal role in the censorship of the East German press.
+He was nicknamed "Dr. Geggels" (in reference to Nazi propagandist Joseph Goebbels) by the journalists he directed and controlled.

 Life and career

 Early life

 Heinz Geggel was born on 11 November 1921 in Munich to a Jewish family of merchants.
 He attended primary and secondary school there from 1928 to 1936.
 Due to his Jewish heritage, he had to emigrate from Germany after the Nazis rose to power.
 He initially fled to Switzerland, where he completed an apprenticeship at a commercial school in Neuchâtel.
 In 1938, he moved to Belgium, studying textile engineering at a technical school in Verviers.
 When Belgium was invaded by Nazi Germany in May 1940, Geggel was interned in Brussels and forced into labor.
 He was later moved to internment camps in southern France, including the Gurs internment camp and Camp des Milles.
 His German citizenship had been revoked in 1940.

 Geggel was redeemed in August 1941 and stayed in La Ciotat until December of that year, when he fled to Cuba via the neutral Casablanca.
 After a few odd jobs in Havana, he was trained as a diamond cutter by Jewish refugees from Antwerp.
 He became active in the German resistance against the Nazis, joining the Confederation of Cuban Workers and leading the Committee of German Antifascists in Cuba.
 In 1944, Geggel additionally joined the Communist Party of Germany (KPD) and dealt with the registration of German Nazis living in Cuba.